mike632t/x11-calc/x11-calc-todo.md

 ### Planned changes

+- [ ] Allow user to resize the window at runtime (scroll wheel?).

 - [ ] Add a graphical printer display to the HP10

-- [ ] Allow user to resize the window at runtime (scroll wheel?).
+- [ ] Update non UNIX command line parser

 - [ ] Formatted program listings (using a separate python script)

-- [ ] Allow a program card to be loaded from the command line
+- [ ] Move VMS make script to top level directory

 - [ ] Reorganize x11-calc and simplify the switch handling